 Method 3: Modify the PCI Express Power Management Settings of the System

-Plenty of users reported that Windows 10 video tdr failure nvlddmkm.sys occurs due to the low power in CPU as well as the graphics card.
+Plenty of users reported that Windows 10 video tdr failure nvlddmkm.sys occurs due to the low power in the CPU as well as the graphics card.
 This is most common among laptop users when they are using the laptop on battery.
 So you can simply set high-performance power settings to fix the issue from the Control Panel.

-However, if you do not want to opt for the high-performance, then you can disable the power saving option for the PCI express.
+However, if you do not want to opt for high-performance, then you can disable the power saving option for the PCI express.
 And to do so you can go through the instructions given below.

 - Click on the Start Menu and then open the Control Panel.